 If you want cheap entertainment look no further than a bag of balloons.
-You can create so many active kids’ activities with them running all over the room.
+You can create so many active kids’ activities with balloon games to have your kids running all over the room.

 The best part is when the balloon hits your TV, lamps, or fragile items it won’t break anything.
 Here are a couple of our favorites.

-Find more games like these in Rainy Day Activities for Kids.
+Find more games like these in 15 Awesome Balloon Games for Kids

 This game will have the kids burning up tons of energy chasing the balloon.